 - Is other notification required?

 Unimproved streets can be improved to City standards via a permit instead of using a local improvement district (LID).
 This approach generally works best when abutting property owners have engineering and construction expertise and can arrange for interim financing of the improvements.
-More information is available on the permit process by contacting Permit Engineering at 503-823-7050.
+More information is available on the permit process by contacting Chris Wier at Permit Engineering at 503-823-7227.